ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 # Block
 Creating just a hash from some input is not very complicated and has no real added value.
 Where the added value comes from is that there is a constraint.
 The constraint makes it harder to create a hash.
 When we look at the constraint from Bitcoin today we will see that the all the hashes have 18 leading 0's.

-Given some input we get an output, now we want to make the output complicated therefor we need to add a nonce.
-For our example we add the constraint that the nonce should have 4 leading 0's.
+Given some input we get an output, now we want to make the output more complicated therefore we need to add a nonce.
+For our example we add the constraint that the nonce should has 4 leading 0's.

 {% include image.html img="/img/blockchain/block-empty.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}